Kalkidanalemaye/UFOs/README.md

 Filter Data using the following columns

 a.
 Date

 b.
 City

 c.
 State

 d.
 Country

 e.
 Shape

-#### The webpage I have redesigned users can achieve filtered data using 2 or more filters.
+#### The webpage I have redesigned allows users to achieve filtered data using 2 or more filters.
 In addition, the filters appear on top of the table as a header to enhance the view of the data.

 The following screenshots of the website show the website as it is and once the filters are applied.